chiral-carbon/rj722.github.io/_posts/2019-05-26-revolution-and-systems.md

 defeat an army of ice-zombies — the viewers first handedly experienced the mindset of a revolutionary who decided that they need to liberate the entire world.
 Yet, it was when she failed to draw a line between herself and her vision
-{% sidenote 'sn-id-dany' 'The time when she succumbed to her temptations, killing thousands of people in King's Landing' %}, that she failed as a ruler, becoming exactly what she came to abolish - tyranny.
+{% sidenote 'sn-id-dany' "The time when she succumbed to her temptations, killing thousands of people in King's Landing" %}, that she failed as a ruler, becoming exactly what she came to abolish - tyranny.
 It is worth noting here that all the while she burned innocent people, she was fueled by the exact same idea - to liberate the world from tyranny.